 Upstairs on the first floor are two further roomy bedrooms, one double ensuite and one twin ensuite plus a family bathroom.
 And if you wind your way up a separate staircase from the kitchen, tucked in the eaves of the house is a further large double bedroom with a zip & link bed that can be made into two singles on request; there’s a bathroom across the landing, and combined they create a quiet space to rest, away from the buzz of the rest of the house.

 Cae’r Borth has three separate sitting areas, allowing guests to spread out and relax.
-The reading room next the kitchen commands wonderful views of the garden and coastline, Sink into the comfy sofas and take your pick from a large TV or plenty of books.
+The reading room next the kitchen commands wonderful views of the garden and coastline, sink into the comfy sofas and take your pick from a large TV or plenty of books.
 There’s a cosy wood-burning stove ready to be lit on cooler evenings.
 At the other end of the first floor is the drawing-room; warmed by an open fire and hung with paintings redolent of the family history that underpins Cae’r Borth.
-With a choice of sofas to relax on, this is a lovely space in which enjoy drinks with friends or perhaps a sneak a little downtime.
+With a choice of sofas to relax on, this is a lovely space in which to enjoy drinks with friends or perhaps sneak a little downtime.
 And leading out of the drawing-room is a sunroom with the most stunning panoramic sea views.

 This welcoming holiday house is just a five-minute drive away from the popular coastal village of Moelfre with its pub and cafes and well-stocked village shop.
 Just a short walk north along the coastal path is Lligwy Beach and its vibrant beach cafe and bar.
 And a little further afield are the Ship Inn, The Old Boathouse and the Tavern on the Bay, all at Red Wharf Bay.